KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 It checks if price stays in the box when a new bar is created and uses the  MQL4 tool to create an alert.

-*when looking at the source it is better to look at in a c++ ide so it color codes it.
+it requires the ZigZag indicator to run (hence its name) *when looking at the source it is better to look at in a c++ ide so it color codes it.